-Councillor Davidson of Aberdeenshire Council was elected Vice Convener on 26 August 2022.
-Councillor Davidson already receives a Special Responsibility Allowance for duties within the Council which are paid for in full by Aberdeenshire Council and will be included in their remuneration report.
-Therefore no reimbursement is due by the Board.
+Councillor Smith of Aberdeenshire Council was elected Vice Convener at the meeting on 28 June 2024.
+Councillor Smith already receives a Special Responsibility Allowance for duties within the Council which will be reimbursed by the Board.

 All other Councillors' expenses are paid directly by the authority that they serve and will also be included in the individual authority's remuneration report.